International Conference on Communication and Media Studies

 These are just some of the questions the conference aims to answer.
 It will also focus on modern communication and information technologies, and try to discover the ways they influence our lives.

-The conference will bring together speakers from various fields, including mass media, film studies, games industries, political sciences, education, etc., creating closer ties and connections among scholars from different disciplines working on visual and media studies.
+The conference will bring together speakers from various fields, including mass media, film studies, games industries, political sciences, education, etc., creating closer ties and connections among scholars from different disciplines working on communication and media studies.

 Papers are invited on topics related, but not limited, to: